ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 ### Jekyll
 Good job installing everything so far!

-Now we're going to get [Jekyll](https://jekyllrb.com/), which drives the static site creation.
-Just type `gem install bundler jekyll` in your command line to get it.
+Now we're going to get [Jekyll](https://jekyllrb.com/) and [Bundler](https://bundler.io/).
+Jekyll is the static site generator written in Ruby and Bundler manages Gems.
+Just type `gem install bundler jekyll` in your command line to get both.

 Now we can actually create your website!
 In one command we create a basic empty site in the current directory with all the files you need.
 Are you ready?